rikonor/salt-mine-refresh/README.md

 ### Salt runner / **mine.remove_stale**

 mine.remove_salt is a Salt runner for cleaning out stale mine data.
+It will also emit the ids of the stale minions.

 #### Installation